Democrats link Atlanta massacre to anti-Asian rhetoric during pandemic

 “Anyone without enough common sense to understand that is an idiot,” he wrote.

 Since the virus spread, Asian Americans, including in the Atlanta area, have faced escalating harassment and verbal abuse.
 Words of derision have come from random people on social media or the street, but also from the nation’s highest office.
-Trump repeatedly blamed China for unleashing the virus on the world — and tanking the nation’s economy.
+Trump repeatedly blamed China for unleashing the virus on the world — and tanking the United States’ economy.
 During the tirades, Trump repeatedly used racially insensitive names like “China virus,” “Wuhan virus” and “kung flu.”

 On Tuesday, during a Fox News appearance, Trump referred to “the China virus,” as he often has during the pandemic.

-“We were the envy of the world and then when we got hit by the — as I call it the China virus, covid — it obviously went down with every other economy,” Trump said during an interview with Fox News host Maria Baritomo.
+“We were the envy of the world and then when we got hit by the — as I call it the China virus, covid — it obviously went down with every other economy,” Trump said during an interview with Fox News host Maria Bartiromo.

 In the Atlanta area, where the killings occurred, plaques that read “Wuhan plague” have appeared on buildings.
 An Asian American schoolteacher and her husband found a slur spray-painted on the side of their Nissan Altima after leaving a movie theater.
 An Asian American man on his way to a boba tea shop was told, “Thanks for covid.”